 The Compensation Committee reviewed the individual performance of Messrs.
-Boston and Benedetti and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2017 and, in addition, the performance of their responsibilities as Chief Executive Officer, President and Co-Chief Investment Officer; Chief Financial Officer and Chief Operating Officer; and Co-Chief Investment Officer, respectively.
-The Compensation Committee noted that management had met the majority of the objectives by among other things, raising \$79 million in new capital, reallocating capital into fixed-rate residential mortgage-backed securities ("RMBS") from adjustable rate RMBS, expanding the Company's investor base, developing several new funding relationships which resulted in reduced borrowing costs during the year versus more traditional sources of funding, and making a number of operational enhancements.
-Based on the accomplishments above and the contribution of each of the executive officers, the Compensation Committee awarded an aggregate achievement of 92.5% for the strategic objectives portion of the annual incentive component for 2017.
+Boston and Benedetti and Ms. Popenoe with respect to their contributions to meeting these strategic objectives for 2019 and, in addition, the performance of their responsibilities as Chief Executive Officer, President and Co-Chief Investment Officer; Chief Financial Officer and Chief Operating Officer; and Co-Chief Investment Officer, respectively.
+The Compensation Committee noted that management had exceeded expectations for these objectives by achieving the following: